top of page

 • Keep it sharp and impactful.
 No generic “supports executives” or “helps manage projects.”
 Every word should establish you as a high-impact operator and facilitator.

-Let's take a look at the Chief of Staff career summary examples.
+Let's take a look at the chief of staff career summary examples.

 Bad Career Summary Example